232-Pazarama-iOS-Swift-Bootcamp/week1_hw1-AbdullahAyan/README.md

 ## Açıklamalar - Instructions

-- Eğer adınız "Thomas Anderson" değilse oyunu kazanamazsınız. İçerde sıkışıp "The One"'ın gelmesini beklerisiniz - Sonsuza kadar.
+- Eğer adınız "Thomas Anderson" değilse oyunu kazanamazsınız. İçerde sıkışıp "The One"'ın gelmesini beklerisiniz. - Sonsuza kadar.

 - If your name is not "Thomas Anderson", you cannot win the game.
-You're stuck inside waiting for "The One" to come - Forever.
+You're stuck inside waiting for "The One" to come. - Forever.

 - Oyunu kazanmak için tüm kurabiyeleri satın almalısınız.